Best Hotels in Marrakesh

 Popular Hotels in Marrakesh

 Choosing among hotels in Marrakesh can feel like picking between dreams; each one whispering its own story through tiles and terraces.
+These consistently appear on lists of the best hotels in Marrakesh.

 1. La Mamounia – The iconic Marrakesh 5 star hotel, beloved since Churchill’s time.